SAIFULLAH-SHARAFAT/Leakage-Audited-Evaluation-of-HSV-Fusion-and-Token-Attention-for-Tea-Leaf-Disease-Recognition./README.md

 If you use this code or the audited partition, please cite both this repository and the underlying TeaLeafBD release. `CITATION.cff` has the machine-readable version.

-Authors: MD Shaifullah Sharafat, Nilavro Das Kabya, Md Nahin Alam and Mehrab Karim Opee (Electrical and Computer Engineering, North South University), Mohammad Aminul Islam (Plant Pathology, Habiganj Agricultural University), and Riasat Khan (Electrical and Computer Engineering, North South University).
+Authors: MD Shaifullah Sharafat, Md Nahin Alam, Mehrab Karim Opee, Nilavro Das Kabya (Electrical and Computer Engineering, North South University), Mohammad Aminul Islam (Plant Pathology, Habiganj Agricultural University), and Riasat Khan (Electrical and Computer Engineering, North South University).